 The hair-pulling disorder is commonly followed by other repetitive behaviours such as lip or nails biting.
 The risk factors that can conclude as Trichotillomania include anxiety, depression, and high-stress levels.

 If you feel that you cannot stop pulling your hair on your own, seek professional help.

 3. Alopecia Areata

 Alopecia Areata is an autoimmune disorder that results in unpredictable patched hair loss.
 In most severe cases, it can lead to full hair loss, including eyelashes and eyebrows.
 The Alopecia Areata can develop only within a few days resulting in "spotted" baldness.

 The condition can affect anyone regardless of age and gender, though most cases occur before the age of 30.
 The reason behind sudden hair loss is caused by white blood cells (leukocytes) attacking cells in hair follicles, causing them to shrink and dramatically decrease new hair production.

 It is believed that the cause of Alopecia Areata is genetical with some small evidence of correlation to extreme stress levels.

 Currently, there is no cure for Alopecia Areata.
 Some treatments to induce hair regrowth include using Minoxidil, Anthralin, SADBE, and DPCP.

 How To Prevent Hair Loss Caused By Stress

 Each type of hair loss caused by stress and identified by the characteristics above can be either treated or have applied preventative methods to minimize the hair loss effect as in Alopecia Areata.

 There are several things that you can do to reduce hair loss and encourage new growth:

 - Eating a balanced and nutritious diet of whole foods rich in vitamins and proteins

 - Keeping your body hydrated to fuel your health as every cell in your body relies on water supply

 - Learn how to effectively manage stress and read about the techniques that will help you with stress management.
 If this doesn't help to reduce stress, then seek professional help

-- Use proved topical treatments on your hair (example: Minoxidil), eyelashes and eyebrows (example: ADOREYES Plus Lashes Enhancing Serum)
+- Use proved topical treatments and cosmetics on your hair (example: Minoxidil), eyelashes and eyebrows (example: ADOREYES Plus Lashes Enhancing Serum)